chamodkandage/pakistanCorona/README.md

 ## Credits

-This analysis was performed by Chamod Kandage, with guidance from D. Thiyanta Talagala and support from University of Sri jayewardenepura, as part of Programming and Data analysis with R course unit.
+This analysis was performed by Chamod Kandage, with guidance from Dr. Thiyanga Talagala and support from University of Sri jayewardenepura, as part of Programming and Data analysis with R course unit.

 If you use this analysis or code in your own work, please cite this repository accordingly.